 Expert in Ancient Warrior Traditions

 For the past 50 years, Kamran has been a practitioner of Japanese and Indian classical warrior tradition.
 As an acknowledged expert and martial arts historian, Kamran has extensively researched the origins and tradition of warrior arts.
 During his research that has spanned over four decades, Kamran worked closely with the late Dr Gayatri Nath Pant, curator of India’s National Museum, who is the world’s foremost expert on Asian arms and armor.
-Through this work, Kamran is widely acknowledged as the leading researcher on the migration of the warrior arts from India to the Far East.
+Through this work, Kamran is widely acknowledged as the leading researcher on the migration of the warrior arts from South Asia to the Far East.

 Eastern Philosopher and Yogic Tradition